Two World Records. One Amazing Story.

 Available in Hardcover, eBook April 2017

-Available in full color or black and white, with over 180 pictures throughout the book or black and white with no photographs.
+Available in full color with over 180 pictures throughout the book or black and white with no photographs.

 When extreme athlete Niki Rellon fell forty-five feet from the side of a Utah canyon in 2013, she thought she was going to die.
 She survived thanks to her physical fitness, but her doctors told her that the devastating injuries she suffered would likely put an end to her thrill-seeking outdoor lifestyle.